 Vancouver Island is home to some of the best Chinook (King) and Coho (Silver) salmon fishing in the world, even when compared to neighbouring Alaska.
 Sport fisherman from around the world are drawn by the allure of massive Chinook (King) salmon caught regularly in our waters.
 Halibut and other bottom fish can also be found in abundance from Victoria, up Vancouver Island’s west coast, and on to Haida Gwaii.
 Perhaps then, it’s not surprising that British Columbia boasts several top rated, world class fishing resorts.
 If you’re looking for the fishing trip of a lifetime, we have a package that will suit your needs and budget.
 Below is a brief overview of the fishing hotspots from Vancouver Island up to the Haida Gwaii (Queen Charlottes).
 While there are many locations around BC to catch fish, these are consistently the top destinations year after year.
 Locations are listed from North to South.

 Located along the migratory path of some of the largest Chinook salmon in the world, this is arguably the best location for landing a Tyee – a term used for Chinooks weighing over 30lbs.
-The Chinook pass through here in numbers on the way to their remote spawning rivers in the wilderness of Northern British Columbia.
-The best time of year for fishing here is June, July and early August, and there are many fishing resorts to choose from.
-For more on fishing Haida Gwaii…
+The Chinook pass through here in good numbers on the way to their remote spawning rivers in the wilderness of Northern British Columbia.
+The best time of year for fishing here is June, July and early August.
+While it costs more to get up here, if you are looking for the largest possible Chinook (King) this is the place to do it.
+For most people it is best to fly in to a fishing resort here.
+Check out our guided fishing packages for Haida Gwaii…

-This remote place is one of the hardest to get to since you have to fly in and then drive over gravel road, but there is some great Chinook fishing that happens here.
+This remote place is one of the hardest to get to since you have to fly in and then drive over gravel road, but there is some good Chinook fishing that happens here for small to medium sized Chinook.
 June, July and early August is peak time.
+Winter Harbour has been know for its bottom fish mostly though unfortunately DFO just closed down Yellow Eye for the whole BC coast.

-Another remote place where most people fly and drive, however the runs here have been very consistent the past few years.
+Another remote place where most people fly into or drive and then catch a boat.
+The runs here have been very consistent the past few years.
 Late June, July and August is the peak time here.

 A little easier to access than Kuoquot, this is a very large area of protected water and offshore fishing for Chinook salmon, many of which are returning to Nootka Sound.
 June, July, and August is the peak time to fish here.